Flud

-Flud was a social news reader application for iPad, iPhone, Android and Windows Phone.
+Flud was a social news reader application released in 2010 for iPad, iPhone, Android and Windows Phone.
 It was designed to display RSS feeds from blogs and news sites into individual streams for easy viewing.
 In Flud, articles and stories could be stored for later reading with the Reading List, shared as a favorite read with the Flud button, and shared with Facebook, Twitter, email, Tumblr, Instapaper, and ReadItLater.
 Flud was headquartered in the historic Spreckels Theater Building in San Diego, California, with remote offices in Detroit and Chicago.

 Flud had been tagged as "the first true social news reader" where users could create a personal profile, follow others who share their interests, and become influencers to their followers by sharing content (known as Fluding).

 On August 8, 2013, Flud was discontinued.